leuas/Vrdndi/README.md

 Main Structure:
 ![[Main structure]](docs/images/Model_main_structure.svg)

 For the ones who may wonder, the reason I used AdaLN instead of normal LN is because the duration is a numerical value, it can't go through the BGE-M3's embedding layer, so either I need to put it as a separate token or put it as a condition to diffuse the AW data.
 I chose the latter.
 And use SE block to "gate" each token to pick the important one.
+And I replace the common GLU with SiLY to be consistant with SWiGLU, since it's almost interchangable.

 Residual Block: